-The Danny Clifford Bursary is designed to provide assistance to USQ students who need a little help getting back or keeping on track with their studies.
+The Danny Clifford Bursary is designed to provide assistance to UNISQ students who need a little help getting back or keeping on track with their studies.
 This bursary additionally recognises the hard work students have already put into their studies and encourages them to strive for success.

-Each semester, the USQ Student Guild will award a select number of Danny Clifford Bursaries, which have a value of up to $1000 each to the selected USQ students.
+Each semester, the USQ Student Guild will award a select number of Danny Clifford Bursaries, which have a value of up to $1000 each to the selected UNISQ students.